COVID Practices for Plane Travel

 Personal Protective Equipment

 - We wore a well fitted KN95 mask with a surgical mask on top.
 I felt protected by wearing these two masks.
 Remember to not touch the outside of the mask once it is on – that is where the bad guys get stuck and by touching the mask, you can get germs on your hands that can then make it into your body.
+Also, don’t forget a few ear savers – these take the pressure of the mask off your ears and are priceless when wearing masks for a long period of time

 - I brought a full container of Clorox disinfecting wipes and boy, I wiped everything.
 The airline we flew, Alaska airlines, left all middle seats open (THANK YOU) so Kevin and I had the row to ourselves.
 You can read the entire post of each item in the COVID here – coming soon!